-Carving the Canyon, and More on Radioactive Dating, and Radiocarbon and "Old" Living Clams
+Carving the Canyon, and More on Radioactive Dating, and Radiocarbon ages of "Old" Living Clams

 Carving the Canyon

-The Grand Canyon likely owes its existence to several events.
-The most important may have been the opening of the Gulf of California, south of Death Valley, as we saw way back at the beginning of making mountains.
-Opening of the Gulf of California brought the ocean closer to the mountains, which steepened the streams heading toward the Gulf—the height of the mountains wasn't changed by opening the Gulf, but the horizontal distance a river had to flow from the mountains to sea level got shorter as the land ripped open and the ocean extended over what had been river bed on land, so the average slope of the river increased.
+The Grand Canyon likely owes its existence to several events, including opening of the Gulf of California causing “river piracy”, stealing a different river to run through the Canyon.
+As we saw way back in Module 2, sea-floor spreading began in the Gulf of California about 5 million years ago, and this likely triggered changes that propagated inland and eventually diverted the Colorado River through the growing Grand Canyon into the Gulf of California.
+The opening of the Gulf of California brought the ocean closer to the mountains, which steepened the streams flowing into the Gulf—the height of the mountains wasn't changed by opening the Gulf, but the horizontal distance a river had to flow from the mountains to sea level got shorter as the land ripped open.

-A “continental divide” is the line on a map separating the rivers flowing to one ocean from the rivers flowing to another ocean.
-As you might imagine (and as we discussed briefly back in the history of the closing of the proto-Atlantic and opening of the Atlantic), the slope to one ocean from a continental divide is often steeper than the slope to the other ocean.
+In turn, this likely led to one of the rivers cutting into a high plateau and eventually cutting through a continental divide and diverting the ancestral Colorado River in an act of river piracy.
+A “continental divide” is the line on a map separating the rivers flowing to one ocean from the rivers flowing to another ocean, or somewhere else.
+As you might imagine (and as we discussed briefly back in the history of the closing of the proto-Atlantic and opening of the Atlantic in Module 4), the slope to one ocean from a continental divide is often steeper than the slope to the other ocean.
 The steeper side generally erodes faster, which causes the continental divide to move away from the steeper side toward the more-gradual side.
 (Eventually, this will lead to the slopes being similar on the two sides.)

 But, the continental divide is irregular, not a straight line.
 Where a big river forms and cuts down, the slope from the divide to the river will be steeper than nearby, so erosion will be faster there and the divide will be forced away.
 Sometimes, this will cause the divide to intersect and “capture” the drainage of a stream that had been on the other side of the divide.
 (See the figure below.)

-Why did it take the Colorado so long to cut the Canyon, then?
-Well, the Death-Valley-type Basin-and-Range faults associated with the opening of the Gulf of California also have cut across the Canyon, especially in the western end.
-Basaltic lava has come up some of the faults, much as happened in Death Valley.
-At several times over the last 5 million years, lava flows have dammed the Canyon, making lakes.
+You might think that with 5 million years of vigorous flow through the Canyon, the Colorado would have cut down even farther than it has, making an even deeper Canyon with a flatter, smoother river bed.
+But, the river has really had to cut the Canyon several times!
+Death-Valley-type Basin-and-Range faults associated with the opening of the Gulf of California also have cut across the Canyon, especially in the western end.
+Basaltic lava has come up some of the faults, in much the same way that the lava came up in Death Valley and in Red Canyon near Bryce.
+Several times over the last 5 million years, lava flows have dammed the Canyon, making lakes.
 Lakes accumulate sediment rather than eroding, while the erosive ability of the river is spent cutting through the dam.
+Once the river erodes the dam, it can then sweep out the loose sediment that accumulated in the lake, and then go back to deepening the Canyon… only to be dammed again by another lava flow.
 So, the river really had to cut down much more than a mile to make the canyon—cut down, get filled with lava, cut the lava, get filled again.

 Why you don’t need to wait for a half-life to pass to measure it